 This study has several limitations.
 First, while we restricted analyses to high quality NDI matches, misclassification in linking participants to the NDI is possible.
 Second, while several studies have shown reasonable performance of using NDI diagnosis codes for defining CVD mortality, it is not as robust as the adjudication process used in the primary follow-up for the trial.
-Third, information about SBP control after the trial was limited to routine outpatient SBP values extracted from the EHR, which are known to poorly reflect the standardized BP measurement process used during the trial.12 While this prohibits definite conclusions about the absolute level of BP in both treatment groups, as well as pin-pointing when the between-group difference may have completely attenuated, the observation of steadily increasing SBP for participants in the intensive treatment and relatively stable SBP in the standard treatment group following the trial is likely still valid.
+Third, information about SBP control after the trial was limited to routine outpatient SBP values in a subgroup of the SPRINT participants and was extracted from their EHR record, which is known to poorly reflect the standardized BP measurement process used during the trial.12 While this prohibits definite conclusions about the absolute level of BP in both treatment groups, as well as pin-pointing when the between-group difference may have completely attenuated, the observation of steadily increasing SBP for participants in the intensive treatment and relatively stable SBP in the standard treatment group following the trial is likely still valid.